Rajiv Gandhi Prodhyogiki VishwaVidyalaya (RGPV) Syllabus for Bachelor of Engineering (B.E.) 2nd Semester.

 Topics to be covered in the Language laboratory sessions :

-- Basic Grammar & Vocabulary (Synonyms /Antonyms, Analogies, sentence completion, correctly spelt words, idioms, proverbs, common errors).
+- Basic Grammar & Vocabulary (Synonyms /Antonyms, Analogies, sentence completion, correctly spelled words, idioms, proverbs, common errors).

 - phonetic symbols and pronunciation.